andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_07_GroupAnalysis.rst

 Using 3dMEMA
 *************

-Close the AFNI view, and then use the Terminal to navigate back to the directory containing your subjects.
+Close the AFNI viewer, and then use the Terminal to navigate back to the directory containing your subjects.
 Go back to the uber_ttest.py GUI (or open a new one), and make the following changes:

 1. Change the "program" from 3dttest++ to 3dMEMA.
 2. Change the "script name" and "dset prefix" to ``Flanker_Inc-Con_MEMA``.